 For those looking for an Android experience that is smooth while still having a device that can deal with everyday tasks, such as taking photographs and making payments, the Samsung S7 has everything you could need.

 However, those looking for a slightly larger screen and a bigger battery may find it beneficial to pay a slightly higher price for the Samsung S7 Edge.

 Samsung Galaxy s7 and s7 edge price in Australia

 The Samsung galaxy s7 and s7 edge phones were released in March 2016.
-Both these flagship devices had a new and revolutionary design with a glossy finish and Samsung s7 edge had a display that extended to the sides and was a step-change from older models.
+Both these flagship devices had a new and revolutionary design with a glossy finish and the Samsung s7 edge had a display that extended to the sides and was a step-change from older models.
 Both galaxy s7 and galaxy s7 edge had default storage of 32 GB and came with up to 200 GB of extendable storage.
-Samsung galaxy s7 price in Australia in 2020 is around $200 for a refurbished device whereas the price of Samsung Galaxy s7 edge is around $280.
-Only refurbished devices are readily available as the phone was discontinued by Samsung a few years ago and therefore its impossible to find a brand new one in 2020
+Samsung galaxy s7 price in Australia in 2023 starts at $199 for a refurbished device whereas the price of the Samsung Galaxy s7 edge starts $229.
+Only refurbished devices are readily available as the phone was discontinued by Samsung a few years ago and therefore it's impossible to find a brand new one in 2023.

 Where to buy Samsung galaxy s7 and galaxy s7 edge case?